Harry-Loud/BananaPi_Positron_Klipper_Moonraker_Fluidd/readme.md

 3) Then I forked and modified this script https://github.com/lukicdarkoo/rpi-wifi into https://github.com/FramingApp/BananaPi-Wifi-Positron-Armbian to create the Wifi AP/Hotspot.

-4) To find the serial port run "`dmesg | grep -E 'uart|serial'`" and find the ttySX port with the `MMIO 0x1c28c00`.
+4) To find the serial port run "`dmesg | grep -E 'uart|serial'`" and find the ttySX port with `MMIO 0x1c28c00`.
 Then set this in the printer.cfg in Klipper.